szczyglis-dev/py-gpt/docs/source/extending.rst

        ],
    )

-A larger launcher can register all currently supported extension families:
+A larger launcher can register all currently supported add-on families:

 .. code-block:: python